Kaustav Kashyap Das

 PhD candidate, Astrophysics, Caltech

 Hello!
-I am a fifth-year PhD candidate in the Astrophysics Department at Caltech, working with the Zwicky Transient Facility (ZTF) collaboration.
-My advisor is Professor Mansi Kasliwal.
+I recently completed my PhD in Astrophysics at Caltech, where I worked with Professor Mansi Kasliwal and the Zwicky Transient Facility (ZTF) collaboration.

 Research and Academic Interests